OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 • Ability to Pay (employer): annual report, audited financials, or federal tax return; payroll/W-2s may support.

-• Advanced degree: master’s+ or bachelor’s + 5 years progressive post-baccalaureate experience (letters on employer letterhead with duties/dates).
+• Advanced degree track: master’s+ or bachelor’s + 5 years progressive post-baccalaureate experience (letters on letterhead with duties/dates/hours and progression).

-• Foreign degree evaluation (if applicable); professional license if the job requires one.
+• Foreign credential evaluation (if needed) and professional license if the role requires one.

 EB-2 Exceptional Ability

-• Show expertise significantly above that ordinarily encountered by meeting ≥3 regulatory criteria (academic record, 10+ years’ experience letters, license, high remuneration, memberships, recognition, or comparable evidence).
+• Meet ≥ 3 regulatory criteria (academic record, 10+ years’ experience letters, license, high remuneration, memberships, recognition, or comparable evidence) and clearly show a level above the norm.

 EB-2 NIW (within EB-2)

-• Dhanasar prongs: (1) substantial merit & national importance; (2) you are well positioned (track record, plan, funding/traction); (3) on balance, waiving job offer & PERM benefits the U.S.
+• Dhanasar prongs: (1) merit + national importance; (2) you are well positioned (record, plan, traction); (3) on balance, waiving job offer & PERM benefits the U.S.

-• Typical proofs: expert letters, U.S.-focused plan, publications/patents, grants/contracts, adoption/impact metrics.
+• Typical proofs: expert letters, U.S.-focused plan, publications/patents, grants/contracts, adoption/impact metrics, third-party validation.

 Assembly & quality control

-• Use a consistent exhibit code/filename scheme (e.g., E01_Degree_Transcript.pdf; E02_Experience_Letters.pdf); include a table of contents mapping each exhibit to the eligibility element it supports.
+• Use a consistent exhibit naming scheme (e.g., E01_Degree_Transcript.pdf; E02_Experience_Letters.pdf) and include a table of contents mapping each exhibit to the element it supports.

-• Cross-check names, transliterations/diacritics, dates (one format, e.g., March 5, 2023), passport numbers, job titles, employer addresses; if something can’t be aligned, add a short explanation.
+• Cross-check names/diacritics, dates (one format), passport numbers, job titles, employer addresses; explain mismatches in a short statement.

-• Certified English translations must include the translator’s signed certification and sit immediately after the source document.
+• Certified translations should include the translator’s signed certification and be placed right after the source document.

 Common Challenges & Solutions